top of page

 An abstract is really just a short proposal of what you want to talk about.
 If you’ve never written one before, check out our past programs to see some of the successful abstracts for presentations.
 A good Terror Camp abstract doesn’t need any academic jargon or citations.
 What we’re looking for is:

-• What’s the idea you want to share with the Terror Camp audience?
+• What is the idea you want to share with the Terror Camp audience?

-• How did you come up with this idea, and what’s your evidence for this idea - analyzing moments from The Terror?
+• How did you come up with this idea, and what’s your evidence—analyzing moments from The Terror?
 Reading something in a historic document?
 Spotting something in paintings, poems, or photographs?

 • What got you so excited about this thing/character/way of thinking?